o-network/proof-of-frame/README.md

 We can produce this trust exchange process in a way where the dependent ledger can define the level of trust they require before utilisng the exchanged trust information.

+## The Solution

+This can be solved by creating a ledger and routinely submitting the most recent hash to a public proof of frame or proof of work chain.

+Auditors can then use the publicly submitted hashes to verify the ledger has not been tampered with.

+Anyone with the ledger source can prove that a frame of information is from a trusted chain of events and has followed best practices along the way.

 ##  Ledger

 In this document a ledger is a set of events where previous events cannot be tampered with without changing the current